madderle/Capstone-Realtime-Streaming-Analytics/README.md

 7. Analysis: this service is used to analyze the data from the Data Store.
 Its being used to validate different machine learning models to deploy in production.
 8. Backup: This service performs daily backups of the MongoDB and uploads to S3.

+### Full Architecture
 The full system diagram is shown in this image:
 ![Full](../master/Documentation/Images/Architecture_Full.png)

+Data is sent to a Spark instance via Spark Streaming and aggregations are done on the data.
+There is an instance used for development of the SKLearn model.
+The model is retrained, serialized and uploaded to S3.
+The deployed instance pulls the latest model from S3 and makes predictions  every 20 minutes and logs those predictions to a database to be later analyzed.